samuadda/CoderHub-JavaScript-Challenges/README.md

 # CoderHub-JavaScript-Challenges

-Welcome to my solutions to JavaScript challenges repository on the web site [Coder Hub](https://coderhub.sa/), Here, you'll find solutions to the Easy mode JavaScript challenges and exercises, Feel free to explore the challenges and check out the solutions.
+Welcome to my solutions to JavaScript challenges repository on the website [Coder Hub](https://coderhub.sa/), Here, you'll find solutions to the Easy mode JavaScript challenges and exercises, Feel free to explore the challenges and check out the solutions.

 ## Challenges